 Explanations: a.
 Risk of bias downgraded by 1 level: some concerns regarding adequate randomization, deviations from intended interventions and selection of the reported results; b.
 Indirectness downgraded by 1 level: single study from a single institution, therefore results in this population might not be generalizable to other settings; c.
 Imprecision downgraded by 2 levels: due to very wide confidence interval consistent with the possibility for benefit and the possibility for harm and very low number of participants; d.
-Risk of bias downgraded by 1 level: some concerns regarding adequate randomization, deviations from intended interventions, measurement of the outcome and selection of the reported results; e.
+Risk of bias downgraded by 2 levels: no events regarding adequate randomization, deviations from intended interventions, measurement of the outcome and selection of the reported results; e.
 Imprecision downgraded by 2 levels: no events in both groups and very low number of participants; f.
+Indirectness not downgraded: we presume that adverse event rate is not specific to a certain setting; g.
+Imprecision downgraded by 1 level: due to wide confidence interval consistent with the possibility for benefit and the possibility for harm and very low number of participants; d.
+Risk of bias downgraded by 1 level: no events in both groups and very low number of participants; f.
 Indirectness not downgraded: we presume that adverse event rate is not specific to a certain setting; g.
 Imprecision downgraded by 1 level: due to wide confidence interval consistent with the possibility for benefit and the possibility for harm and very low number of participants

-Table 3.3-3: Summary of findings table on favipiravir compared to lopinavir + ritonavir or darunavir/cobicistat + umifenovir + interferon-a (1 RCT: Lou 2020) [69] - https://covid-nma.com/living\data/index.php
+Table 3.3-3: Summary of findings table on favipiravir compared to lopinavir + ritonavir or darunavir/cobicistat + umifenovir + interferon-a (1 RCT: Lou 2020) [69] https://covid-nma.com/living data/index.php